How to tell if an influencer has fake followers

 Those influencers who aren’t authentic typically have an equal ratio when it comes to following vs followers, and there are a variety of different reasons for this.
 To increase the number of followers, a lot of people look for “follow for follow” (f4f) or “shoutout for shoutout” (s4s) accounts.
 Granted, this increases the number of followers they have, but it doesn’t make them relevant followers.

-You’ve identified them – what next?
+You’ve identified the fake influencer – what next?

 Avoiding a fake influencer partnership naturally seems like the first step to take once you’ve actually identified them, wouldn’t you say?
 Once this step’s been done, make sure you keep a record of the ones you’ve found and blacklisted, along with their handles and why you blacklisted them, too.
 This stops you from having to repeat the lengthy process each time you launch a new campaign, and you’ll easily be able to refer to your list before you decide to take on the influencer marketing route again.